-This Participant Handbook is designed considering the minimum education qualification of Assistant Nail Technicians to be preferably Class VIII pass.
+This Participant Handbook is designed considering the minimum education qualification of Nail Technicians.
 The key learning objectives and the skills gained by the participant are defined in their respective units.
-We would like to thank Ms. Vandana Luthra, Chairman of Beauty and Wellness Sector Skills Council for her constant guidance and support.
-We would also like to acknowledge the efforts put in by the BWSSC team, master trainer, consultants and our Industry Partners who give their valuable inputs in making this Participant Handbook.
+We would like to thank, Chairperson of Beauty and Wellness Sector Skill Council for her constant guidance and support.
+We would also like to acknowledge the efforts put in by the B&WSSC team, master trainer, consultants and our Industry Experts Ms Gurpreet Seble and Ms Joban who give their valuable inputs in making this Participant Handbook.
 We hope that this Participant Handbook will be able to provide a sound learning support to our friends to aspire to build their career in the beauty and wellness industry.

-- Symbol Used -
+Symbol Used

-Key Learning Outcomes Steps Notes Objectives
+Key Learning Outcomes

+Steps

+Notes

+Objectives

-Practical Exercise
+Practical